Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 recipes, as well as to boil water for safe consumption and burn down any uncookable item into a burned mess (disappears after a while).

-You can roast almost anything remotely edible and it will feed a hungry mouth, but this is hardly fine cuisine.
+You can roast plenty of things: vegetables, meat, fish etc.

   - Make a campfire with wood, an oven with iron, or a wood stove with steel.
 A campfire can cook two items at a time, whereas an oven can